 Seemingly ripped from an Edward Hopper painting, the Annex’s Vesta Lunch is a beacon of nostalgia.
 The 24-hour grill has been a familiar face on the corner of Dupont and Bathurst for over 40 years, serving up comfort dishes to all walks of life.
 Prices seem frozen in time as well – a triple-decker sandwich with fries and coleslaw will set you back no more than $10.
 The no-frills spot’s classics, like roast beef sandwiches and steak ‘n’ eggs, will keep any incoming hangovers at bay.

-The air in Grant Van Gameren’s Spanish-influenced bar is always full of excitement.
+The air in Grant Van Gameren and Robin Goodfellow’s Spanish-influenced bar is always full of excitement.
 The standing-room-only space, decked out floor-to-ceiling in mahogany, serves up delightfully creative Basque-style pintxos.
 Seafood is the star here, from meaty grilled squid in its own ink to Cantabrian anchovies, but the full menu of small plates ranges from perfectly crispy croquetas with béchamel and jamón, to flame-grilled toasts with fresh tomatoes.
 A pick from Bar Raval’s sprawling selection of imported sherries and vermouths acts as the perfect nightcap.